Top 10 Best Value Plants

 Nepeta x faassenii, Zones 3 to 8

 Easy to grow, catmint provides silvery-green or gray foliage and a long season of blooms.
-The flower spikes reach about 2 feet tall and enjoy full sun to partial shade.
+These best value garden plants reach about 2 feet tall and enjoy full sun to partial shade.
 Hybrid catmint is sterile, so it won’t set seed.
 Divide plants in spring or take cuttings in summer.

 Coneflower